OPEN DOOR SCHOOL

 - Children will be checked-in and picked up outside at the main Open Door School entrance.

-- Temperatures will be taken of staff and students and must be below 99.5 degrees.
-Health questionnaires must be completed daily by staff and families.
+- Temperatures will be taken of staff and students and must be below 100.5 degrees.

 - After children enter the building, they must wash or sanitize their hands.